danmontesi/tud18-ds4se/README.md

 ## Analysis
 To perform the analysis, we employed R to generate a multilinear regression model.
 To validate that our findings were actually significant, we compared our model with a model using just the control variable.

 The total number of files after filtering is 5595.
-There was a total of 2335 bugs in those files.
+There was a total of 2335 bugs spread across 477 files.

+// Histogram

 First, we consider the number of *post-release bugs* in a file as a function of the control variables *churn* and *LoC*.
 We find positive correlations of both features with *post-release bugs*.
 These correlations are highly significant (p < 0.001).

-####
+// output

 The coefficient of determination (adjusted r^2) is 0.494.

-Next, we analyze the number of *post-release bugs* in a file as a function of the independent variables *minor*, *major*, *ownership*, and *total*.
+Next, we analyze the number of *post-release bugs* in a file as a function of just the independent variables *minor*, *major*, *ownership*, and *total*.
+We find highly-significant positive correlations for major and minor to the number of post-release bugs and a significant correlation between ownership and post-release bugs.
+Total as the sum of major and minor is ignored.

+//output

+The adjusted r^2 is poor at 0.386.

+Combining both control and independant variables does not meaningfully improve the adjusted r^2 (0.502).

+Running a 5-fold cross-validation on the combined model yields a mean-square of 2.6.
+The generated model seems to be quite robust.

+// picture

+// what does total on its own give us?

 **Our analysis did not show meaningful improvements compared to the control variables.
 We could therefore not show that in Rust there is a influence of the ownership parameters as compared to just the control variables**.